datatrigger/datatrigger/content/post/unlimited_translation_deploy_with_docker_compose.md

 ---
 title: "A multi container ML app (2/3): deploying with Docker Compose"
-summary: "Now that we have Docker containers, let's deploy them together with Docer Compose.
+summary: "Now that we have Docker containers, let's deploy them together with Docker Compose.
 Also covered: security with Docker secrets, data persistence with Docker volumes and dependency ordering."
 date: 2022-09-15
 tags: ["docker", "container", "compose", "secrets", "volume", "swarm"]
-draft: true
+draft: false
 ---

 *App:*